Quantization of the Nonlinear Sigma Model Revisited: Introduction

 Such a procedure is well-defined for finite-dimensional systems and is a priori ill-defined for the infinite dimensional systems pertaining to quantum field theory.
-One of Costello's main contributions in \cite{Cos} is to regularize and renormalize quantum field theories carefully and explicitly so that the above cohomological analysis of the quantum master equation carries over, when suitably interpreted, to all orders in perturbation theory\footnote{In contrast, other treatments of the Batalin-Vilkovisky approach to anomalies, such as \cite{HT}, are admittedly lacking in mathematical rigor \cite[Ch 18.2.4]{HT}, or else more careful treatments such as \cite{TvN} are not formulated in as great a generality.}.
+One of Costello's main contributions in \cite{Cos} is to regularize and renormalize quantum field theories carefully and explicitly so that the above cohomological analysis of the quantum master equation carries over, when suitably interpreted, to all orders in perturbation theory.
 What the heart of our paper amounts to then, after setting up the theory properly, is an analysis of the relevant cohomology groups based on the $\g$-symmetry and the connection $\nabla$.

 We obtain the following results.
 First, we consider the special case of $X = G/H$, for which find that there is no local (i.e. for the perturbation theory about a fixed $p \in X$) obstruction to quantizing the $\frak{g}$-symmetry.
-Second, we turn to the problem of global quantization (we let $p$ vary) in which case, we also have to consider the cohomology of $\nabla$ on the appropriate jet bundles.
+Second, we turn to the problem of global quantization (we let $p$ vary) in which case we also have to consider the cohomology of $\nabla$ on the appropriate jet bundles.
 In the situation where $X$ is an arbitrary Riemannian manifold, we recover Friedan's statement that there is no coordinate anomaly associated with $\nabla$.
 This is essentially a consequence of the fact that the de Rham complex of the jet bundle has no higher cohomology groups (Proposition \ref{PropJet}).
 Finally, considering $X = G/H$ globally, while there is no local anomaly for the $\g$-symmetry, there may be a global one due to the effects of monodromy (owing to the topology of $X$).
 These results can be summarized as follows:

 \begin{Theorem} Consider the nonlinear sigma model of maps from $\R^2$ into a Riemannian manifold $X$ with metric $g_{ij}$.
 Consider those quantizations which are invariant under the Euclidean group of translations, rotations, and reflections. \begin{enumerate} \item There is no obstruction to quantizing the theory globally, i.e., there is no anomaly associated to diffeomorphism covariance of the classical theory. \item Next, specialize to $X = G/H$ a homogeneous space with $H$ compact and assume $g_{ij}$ is $G$-invariant.
 Let $\mr{Met}^G$ denote the vector space of $G$-invariant elements of $\Sym^2(T^*X)$ modulo Lie derivatives of the classical metric $g_{ij}$ by $G$-invariant vector fields.
 Consider only those quantizations which are renormalizable.
 Furthermore, suppose that\\ \\ (In particular, $X$ can be an irreducible symmetric space.)
 Then the obstruction space associated to quantizing the classical $\g$-symmetry is $H^1(X; \mr{Met}^G)$, while the deformation space is $H^0(X; \mr{Met}^G)$.
 In particular, if $H^1(X) = 0$, then the $\g$-symmetry is not anomalous. \end{enumerate} \end{Theorem}